vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 # Deployment

-Vue-Styleguidist generates a static website.
-It is now time to deploy it.
+Vue-Styleguidist can generate a static website.
+To deploy it, follow this short intro and choose one of the providers.

+## Pre-requisites

-First, you can specify the location where the styleguide site is going to be built using the [styledguideDir](/Configuration.md#styleguidedir) option.
+First, specify the location where the styleguide site is going to be built using the [styledguideDir](/Configuration.md#styleguidedir) option.
 It will default to a `styleguide` folder besides your `styleguide.config.js`.

-Check the results by running
+Check out the results of running the following command

 ```sh
 yarn styleguide:build
 ```

-Now that you have a directory containing html and javascript.
-Let's publish it.
+Now, you should have a directory containing html and javascript.
+Let's deploy it.

 ## Deploy on Netlify